 Similar species: Turkey vultures are more common statewide.
-Adults have naked red heads.
+Adult turkey vultures have featherless red heads; juvenile turkey vultures have gray heads.
 Seen from below, the wings appear black with the trailing half of the wing gray or sometimes silvery in certain light.
-Wings are held in a shallow V position, and in flight, turkey vultures tilt or wobble due to their relatively light weight.
+Wings are held in a shallow V position, and in flight, turkey vultures tilt or wobble due to their relatively light weight and long wings.

 Length: 25 inches; wingspan: 58 inches.